mackenziesnyder/MRI_Degad/docs/contributing/contributing.md

 ## Running and fixing code format quality

-We use a few tools, including `ruff`, `snakefmt`, and `yamlfix` to ensure formatting and style of our codebase is consistent.
+We use a few tools, including `black`, `snakefmt`, and `isort` to ensure formatting and style of our codebase is consistent.
 There are two task runners you can use to check and fix your code, which can be invoked with:

 ```
-uv run poe quality-check
+uv run quality-fix
-uv run poe quality
+uv run quality-check
 ```

 ## Questions, Issues, Suggestions, and Other Feedback